a laptop, papers and a notebook on a desk

 10. SWOT analysis

-Be transparent about your strengths, weaknesses, opportunities and threats, especially in terms of your competition.
-Don’t pretend you’re perfect.
-Investors want to know they’re making an informed decision.
+Be transparent about your strengths, weaknesses, opportunities, and threats, especially in terms of your competition.
+It’s not about being perfect.
+It’s about giving investors the information they need to make an informed decision.

-Weaknesses and threats can demonstrate gaps and limitations, emerging competitors or negative press coverage, but you can also leverage strengths and opportunities — including patents, skilled talent and the growing need for your business — to differentiate yourself from the competition.
+Weaknesses and threats can include gaps and limitations, emerging competitors, or negative press coverage.
+However, they also help you understand how to leverage your strengths and opportunities — including patents, skilled talent, and the growing need for your business — to differentiate yourself from the competition.

 Building a financial forecast

 A robust financial model can help you build a financial forecast which satisfies investors’ desire for detail without treading into the domain of the unrealistic.
-Include balance sheets along with cash flow and line item details like revenue verticals, operating expenses, capital expenditures, and research and development costs.
+Include balance sheets along with cashflow and profit and loss line-item details, such as revenue streams, operating expenses, capital expenditures, and research and development costs.

-Investors will want an idea of your near and long-term financial health.
-Address benchmarks, growth rates, profit margins and industry-specific success factors like page views or subscribers.
+Investors will want an idea of your short- and long-term financial health.
+Address benchmarks, growth rates, profit margins and industry-specific success factors.
 You’ll also want to address strategic partnerships and supplier quotes which could play a role in your finances throughout the year.

 Insights